chrisvittal/nand2tetris/README.md

 # nand2tetris
-Project files for projects in Nisan and Schocken's "The Elements of Computing Systems"
+Project files for projects in Nisan and Schocken's **The Elements of Computing Systems**